 Commercial and industrial cooling equipment and steam boilers use an enormous amount of water to operate.
-The efficiency of this equipment depends on control of scale, corrosion, and microbiologic growth, which is usually managed with toxic water treatment chemicals.
-During the normal course of operating this equipment, huge amounts of chemical-laden water is discharged into streams, rivers, lakes, and sewer systems, contributing to the contamination and pollution of the water we need.
+The efficiency of this equipment depends on the control of scale, corrosion, and microbiologic growth, which is typically managed with toxic, dangerous water treatment chemicals.
+During the normal course of operating this equipment, huge amounts of chemical-laden water is discharged into streams, rivers, lakes, and sewer systems, contributing to the contamination and pollution of the water we need to survive.

 Chemicals treat the symptoms...Bon Aquas cure the disease!

-Why would a company be interested in using Bon Aqua environmental water treatment?
+Why would a company consider using Bon Aqua environmental water treatment?

 • Enormous water savings from increased cycles of concentration

-• Stop toxic chemical exposure from discharge and handling
+• End toxic chemical exposure from discharge and handling

-• Increased life cycle of expensive equipment: condensers, towers, boilers
+• Increase the life cycle of expensive equipment: condensers, towers, boilers

-• One time cost versus continuous chemical costs, in addition to cost savings for water & sewer charges, lower power costs, and decreased maintenance costs
+• A one time cost instead of endless chemical costs, cost savings for water & sewer charges, lower power costs, and decreased maintenance costs

 • Eliminate scale and stop corrosion